cathycullen/CareerCheetah/README.md

 These models drive the data collection functionality of the application.
 They are used to drive the quiz that users complete.

 ### Program
-A program is made up of multiple ProgramPhaseMapping (in order).
+A program is made up of multiple Phases (in order).
 Initially, we'll only have a single Program, the default Career Cheetah program.
-The Program model exists so allow for customization (choosing a variation of Phases)

-### ProgramPhaseMapping
-A ProgramPhaseMapping is a join model, joining a Program to many Phases.

 ### Phase
-A Phase is made up of many Sections, via PhaseSectionMappings (in a particular order).
+A Phase is made up of many Sections in a particular order.

-### PhaseSectionMapping
-Join model between a Phase and a Section.
-Also tracks the order of the Sections within a particular phase.

 ### Section
-Sections are comprised of a collection of Sections, via the SectionQuestionMapping join model (in a particular order).
+Sections are comprised of a collection of Questions in a particular order.

-### SectionQuestionMapping
-Join model between Section and Question.
-Also tracks the order of a question within a section.

 ### Question
 A Question includes a prompt (text) and a number of ResponseOptions (in a particular order).
 Some questions will allow only a single ResponseOption, while others will allow muliples.